Linear and angular velocity control commands

-Current robot pose, specified as an
+Current vehicle pose, specified as an

-[x y theta] vector,
+[x y theta]

-angle, theta.
-Positive angles are measured counterclockwise
+orientation angle, theta.
+Positive angles are

-from the positive
+measured counterclockwise from the positive

 Waypoints, specified as an n-by-2 array of

-y] pairs, where n is the
+[x y] pairs, where n is the

 number of waypoints.
-You can generate the waypoints from the
+You can generate the waypoints using path planners

-robotics.PRM class or specify
+mobileRobotPRM or specify

 them as an array in Simulink®.

 LinVel — Linear velocity

 AngVel — Angular velocity

-TargetDir — Target direction for robot
+TargetDir — Target direction for vehicle

 To enable this port, select the Show TargetDir output port parameter.

 Desired linear velocity (m/s) — Linear velocity

 0.1 (default) | scalar

 Desired linear velocity, specified as a scalar in meters per second.
-The controller assumes that the robot drives at a constant linear velocity and that the computed angular velocity is independent of the linear velocity.
+The controller assumes that the vehicle drives at a constant linear velocity and that the computed angular velocity is independent of the linear velocity.

 Maximum angular velocity (rad/s) — Angular velocity